SohaibAmjad169/Image-Slider-Function/README.md

 # Image-Slider-Function
-Here is the image slider function
+Here is the image slider function in bootstrap